 True if this was disabled before the method was called and the call was invoked whilst the associated doInterruptible() is in progress.
-False: otherwise.
+False: otherwise public synchronized boolean disable()

 Enable the throwing of this exception.
 This method is valid only when the caller has a call to doInterruptible() in progress.
 If invoked when no call to doInterruptible() is in progress, enable returns false and does nothing.